by Janelle Sorensen, Content Director at Elemental Green and Chief Strategist at gro gud

 In the absence of sensible, transparent federal regulations and due to the increase in demand for safer products, several third-party organizations have established testing and certification programs to help consumers buy paint with confidence.
 Many still have allowable VOC levels, but they go a step further and regulate the most toxic VOCs and other toxic compounds.
 All of them have helpful, searchable databases to make it easy to find products that have earned their certifications.

-- GREENGUARD Gold Certification (formerly known as GREENGUARD Children & Schools Certification) offers strict certification criteria, considers safety factors to account for sensitive individuals (such as children and the elderly), and ensures that a product is acceptable for use in environments such as schools and healthcare facilities.
-It is referenced by both The Collaborative for High Performance Schools (CHPS) and the Leadership in Energy and Environmental Design (LEED) Building Rating System.
-Products certified to this standard can be used to earn valuable credits in the CHPS Best Practices Manual for K-12 schools, the US Green Building Council’s LEED® Green Building Rating Systems, the Green Guide for Healthcare, the NAHB Green Building Guidelines, Green Globes, Regreen and many other building codes, standards and specifications.
+- GREENGUARD Certification offers strict certification criteria, considers safety factors to account for sensitive individuals (such as children and the elderly), and helps to identify products with low chemical emissions.
+Products certified to this standard may be eligible to earn valuable credits in the CHPS Best Practices Manual for K-12 schools, the US Green Building Council’s LEED® Green Building Rating Systems, the Green Guide for Healthcare, the NAHB Green Building Guidelines, Green Globes, Regreen and many other building codes, standards and specifications.

 - The GS-11 paint standard developed by the nonprofit organization Green Seal sets comprehensive environmental requirements for low-VOC, low-toxic paints.
 To be certified by Green Seal, flat paints cannot contain more than 50 g/L of VOCs, and non-flat paints cannot contain more than 100 g/L of VOCs.
 Low- and no-VOC paints may also contain other compounds that affect air quality.
 Beyond indoor air pollutants, many paints are made with other toxic substances and chemicals that come from nonrenewable resources or are energy-intensive or polluting to produce, so even no-VOC paints and stains can affect the environment.
 Green Seal’s paint certification standards prohibit numerous non-VOC compounds, including heavy metals, carcinogens, and ozone-depleting compounds.